FelixSchladt/Micropython-SSD1306-GFX/README.md

 As development IDE I **personally** recommend [thonny](https://thonny.org/).

-This project was wirtten and tested with an ESP32 using an I2C connection but it should work fine on other micropython devices.
+This project was written and tested with an ESP32 using an I2C connection but it should work fine on other micropython devices.
 The SPI implemenatation is not yet tested.